catstats/Q-SHAP/README.md

-This package is used to compute the treeshap R square value in polynomial time.
+This package is used to compute the shapley R square value for tree ensembles in polynomial time.

-Please check "Treeshap R Squared Tutorial" for usage.
+Please check "Q-SHAP Tutorial" for usage.

 Reference